chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

 let color = CabbageColor.Red;
 ```

-As we’d expect, `red` is of type `CabbageColor`; we could easily have specified it (but don’t need to because of type inference in TypeScript, the same as in Grain):
+As we’d expect, `color` is of type `CabbageColor`; we could easily have specified it (but don’t need to because of type inference in TypeScript, the same as in Grain):

 ```ts
 let color: CabbageColor = CabbageColor.Red;